thogiti/Fundraising-through-ICO-on-Ethereum/README.md

 Part I will address below class of questions.
 Part II will cover a design, implementation, deployment and execution of an ICO on Ethereum Testnet blockchain.

-## If you are suffering below questions:
+## If you are suffering from below questions:

 Are Token Sale ICO disrupting VC finding?